akfullfo/taskforce/README.md

                 "drift": "/var/db/ntpd.drift"
             },

-            #  The "start" command includes a more complex list expression, allowing
+            #  The "start" command includes a more complex list expression (see "<a href="#values-and-lists">Values and Lists</a>"),
-            #  the "run" script to cause the task to exit after a random interval
+	    #  allowing the "run" script to cause the task to exit after a random interval
             #  (via the "-x" flag).
 Using this option means the example will demonstrate
             #  task startup interaction (see the "onexit" element below).
             #